ToniHuovinen/MovieCatalog/README.md

 MovieCatalog

-Sourcecodes for my first project, movie catalog.
+Source codes for my first project, movie catalog.
 Simple program made with C# to store your movie collection.

 I have converted the variables etc. in english, but unfortunately I wasn't able to convert the names of executable files properly, so those are in finnish.
 UI and the codebehind is in english though.